Rie Tomosaka

 Rie Tomosaka (ともさか りえ, Tomosaka Rie) is a Japanese actress and pop star from Mitaka-shi, Tokyo.
 She works for Itoh Company.
-From 1996 to 1997, she has also released music under the name Eri Sakatomo (さかともえり, Sakatomo Eri).
+From 1996 to 1997, she has released music under the name Eri Sakatomo (さかともえり, Sakatomo Eri).

 Profile

 Tomosaka's father is a beautician.
 In 1998, she majored in International Culture at Teikyo University, later dropping out.
 In 1999, she confessed that she had an eating disorder.
 When she began to appear on television, her female classmates came to ignore her suddenly.
 In high school, her national popularity rose, causing her stress that resulted in anorexia nervosa and bulimia nervosa.

 In April 2003, she married Masahiko Kawahara (河原 雅彦, Kawahara Masahiko), a theatre director and an actor, and gave birth to her son at home in October 2004.
 However, she announced on her blog on December 31, 2008 that they divorced.

 In September 2007, her blog had about 30,000,000 monthly views.
 She has maintained her management relationship with Itoh Company for modelling, endorsements and acting work.

 Tomosaka married Suneohair in 2011.
 They divorced in 2016.

 On December 25, 2022, Tomosaka announces her marriage for the third time with an editor.